-Written notice of termination of group coverage shall be provided, within 10 days. by the employer to each covered employee.
-In the event the employer fails to submit premium payment to Wellmark resulting in loss of coverage or cancels the coverage and does not notify the employees, the employee has 60 days from the date he or she was first notified of loss of coverage to elect continuation coverage.
-In the event the employer ceases operations, the employee has 30 days from the date he or she was first notified of the loss of coverage to elect continuation coverage and pay the premium from the date of termination.
+Written notice of termination of group coverage shall be provided, within 10 days, by the employer to each covered employee.
+In the event the employer fails to submit premium payment to Wellmark resulting in loss of coverage or cancels the coverage and does not notify the employees, the employee has 60 days from the date they were first notified of loss of coverage to elect continuation coverage.
+In the event the employer ceases operations, the employee has 30 days from the date they were first notified of the loss of coverage to elect continuation coverage and pay the premium from the date of termination.
 The election period for continuation of coverage under this section will not exceed 90 days from the date the coverage was terminated.